 Rearing habitat WUA provides an index of instream rearing habitat availability that takes into considerations the rearing requirements of fish with respect to water depth, flow velocity, and cover.
 Rearing WUA was separately determined for winter-run fry and juveniles by USFWS (2005b) for a range of flows in three segments of the Sacramento River between Keswick Dam and the Battle Creek confluence.
 The three river segments are the same as those described above for winter-run spawning habitat WUA: Segment 4 (Battle Creek to the confluence with Cow Creek), Segment 5 (Cow Creek to the ACID Dam), and Segment 6 (ACID Dam to Keswick Dam).
 To estimate changes in rearing WUA that would result from Alternatives 1–3 relative to the NAA, the fry and juvenile rearing habitat WUA curves developed for each of these segments was used with mean monthly CALSIM II flow estimates for corresponding segments of the river under Alternatives 1–3 and the NAA during the winter-run fry and juvenile rearing periods.
 For this analysis, fry are defined as fish less than 60 mm and juveniles are young fish (young-of-the-year) greater than 60 mm.

 Differences in winter-run fry and juvenile rearing habitat WUA in each river segment under Alternatives 1–3 compared to the NAA were examined using the grand mean rearing WUA for each month of the fry (July through October) and juvenile (September through November) rearing periods under each water year type and all water year types combined (Table 11K-23 through Table 11K-28).
 In the tables of results, means that differed by >5% were highlighted in red for >5% reductions or green for >5% increases to flag the largest differences.
 All the means for fry rearing WUA differ by less than 5% between Alternatives 1–3 and the NAA in Segments 5 and 4 (Table 11K-24 and Table 11K-25).
 In Segment 6, three of the means under Alternatives 1–3 are >5% lower than the NAA mean (Table 11K-23).
 The largest reduction is 7% for October of below normal water years under Alternative 3.
-These results indicate that Alternative 3 would have a moderate effect on rearing habitat for winter-run fry in the Sacramento River during October of below normal years and the other alternatives would have little effect.
+These results indicate that Alternative 3 would have a moderate negative effect on rearing habitat for winter-run fry in the Sacramento River during October of below normal years and the other alternatives would have little effect.

 All the means for juvenile rearing WUA differ by <5% between Alternatives 1–3 and the NAA, except for a 5% increase in Segment 6 for October of critically dry years under Alternative 3 and a 5% reduction in Segment 4 for September of above normal years under Alternative 3 (Table 11K-26 and Table 11K-28).
 These results indicate that Alternatives 1–3 would have minor effects on rearing habitat for winter-run juveniles in the Sacramento River.